Omartarek78/receipt-classification-api/README.md

 # Receipt Classification API

 - A FastAPI application for receipt classification using a trained model.
-This API allows users to upload images of receipts and receive predictions on whether the image contains a Handwritten receipt or a receipt or paper, along with confidence levels.
+This API allows users to upload images of receipts and receive predictions on whether the image contains a Handwritten receipt or a receipt or a paper, along with confidence levels.

 ## Features

 - Upload images of receipts to be classified by a trained model.
-- Get predictions on whether the image contains a Handwritten receipt or a receipt or paper.
+- Get predictions on whether the image contains a Handwritten receipt or a receipt or a paper.
 - Receive confidence levels for the predictions.

 ## Getting Started